The Vestibule Rock Climbing

 Due to the nature of the Vestibule, routes are listed in the "L to R" list in approximate order as you would approach from North to South (or from the top of the hill towards the bottom).
 There are routes on both sides of the various corridors, so a given route on the East wall may be listed as "right" of a route on the West wall, if that route is the next line approached when heading down hill.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Vestibule:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Vestibule: